robertonetti/yeast-cascade-mutation-simulator/README.md

 - copy (https://docs.python.org/3/library/copy.html);

 ## Installation:
 To run the project, simply download the **code** folder.
-It contains all the necessary files.git
+It contains all the necessary files.

 ## Usage: